Ruchill Hospital: History

 Jessie McTavish, a nurse, was convicted of murdering a patient with insulin at the hospital in 1974.

 In addition to treating other sexually transmitted diseases, Ruchill Hospital was also designated the primary Glasgow hospital dealing with cases of HIV, the cause of AIDS, after the emergence of this virus in the early 1980s, and also took patients from elsewhere in the West of Scotland.
-The hospital opened HIV counselling clinics in 1986 and a needle exchange programme in 1987, and provided laboratory services related to HIV, as well as later operating the HAVEN, a drop-in centre for people with HIV run by AIDS support organisation PHACE West.
+The hospital opened HIV counselling clinics in 1986, Scotland's first needle exchange in 1987, and provided laboratory services related to HIV, as well as later operating the HAVEN, a drop-in centre for people with HIV run by AIDS support organisation PHACE West.
 In addition, the Scottish Centre for Infection and Environmental Health, or SCIEH, the progenitor of today's Health Protection Scotland was based at the hospital.

-After the opening of the Brownlee Centre for Infectious and Communicable Diseases at Gartnavel General Hospital, Ruchill Hospital closed in 1998.
+After the opening of the Brownlee Centre for Infectious and Communicable Diseases, named after the statistician, John Brownlee, at Gartnavel General Hospital, Ruchill Hospital closed in 1998.

 The site was sold to Scottish Enterprise in July 1999.
 Plans were subsequently submitted by Scottish Enterprise in April 2010 to demolish all the remaining listed buildings, with the exception of the red-brick category A-listed water tower.
 This was rejected by Glasgow City Council's planning committee in April 2011.
 Scottish Enterprise appealed the decision and secured consent to proceed with the demolition in December 2012.
 Following the demolition of the other buildings, the hospital's red-brick water tower remains a particularly prominent local landmark.

 In October 2020, Bellway submitted an application to Glasgow City Council for planning consent for a housing development at the former hospital; the proposal attracted objections from the former MP Paul Sweeney among others, on the basis that the style of the development was inappropriate in the context of the historic importance of the location.
 A revised plan for housing on the site was approved by the city's planning committee in October 2021, with a uniform red brick design code and incorporation of heritage elements from the former hospital, as well as reuse of the former water tower.